Elizabeth Báthory

-Countess Elizabeth Báthory of Ecsed (Báthori Erzsébet, /hu/; Slovak: Alžbeta Bátoriová, 7 August 1560 – 21 August 1614) was a Hungarian noblewoman and serial killer from the powerful House of Báthory, who owned land in the Kingdom of Hungary (now Slovakia).
+Countess Elizabeth Báthory of Ecsed (Báthory Erzsébet, /hu/; Alžbeta Bátoriová; 7 August 1560 – 21 August 1614) was a Hungarian noblewoman, aristocrat, and alleged serial killer from the powerful House of Báthory, who owned land in the Kingdom of Hungary.
 Báthory and four of her servants were accused of torturing and killing hundreds of girls and women from 1590 to 1610.
 Bathory and her cohorts were charged for 80 counts of murder and were convicted.
-Her servants were put on trial and convicted.
-The servants were executed, whereas Báthory was imprisoned within the Castle of Csejte (Čachtice) until she died in her sleep in 1614.
+Her servants were put on trial and executed, whereas Báthory was imprisoned within the Castle of Csejte (now Čachtice, Slovakia) until she died in her sleep in 1614.

-The charges levelled against Báthory have been described by several historians as a witch-hunt.
-Other writers, such as Michael Farin in 1989, have said that the accusations against Báthory were supported by testimony from more than 300 individuals, some of whom described physical evidence and the presence of mutilated dead, dying and imprisoned girls found at the time of her arrest.
-Recent scholarship suggests that the accusations were a spectacle to destroy her family's influence in the region, which was considered a threat to the political interests of her neighbours, including the Habsburg empire.
+According to scholars such as Michael Farin, the accusations against Báthory were supported by testimony from more than 300 individuals, some of whom described physical evidence and the presence of mutilated dead, dying and imprisoned girls found at the time of her arrest.
+Other scholars suggest that the accusations were a spectacle to destroy her family's influence in the region, which was considered a threat to the political interests of her neighbours, including the Habsburg empire.

 Stories about Báthory quickly became part of national folklore.
 Legends describing her vampiric tendencies, such as the tale that she bathed in the blood of virgins to retain her youth, were based on rumours and only recorded as supposedly factual over a century after her death.
 Although these stories were repeated by at least three historians in the eighteenth and nineteenth centuries, they are considered unreliable by modern historians.
 Some insist that Elizabeth's story inspired Bram Stoker's novel Dracula (1897), although Stoker's notes on the novel provided no direct evidence to support this hypothesis.
 Nicknames and literary epithets attributed to her include Blood Countess and Countess Dracula.

-There are important flaws regarding modern scholarships attempt to paint Elizabeth Bathory as a victim of a "witch hunt".
-Firstly, Elizabeth was charged predominantly with murder and torture, not witchcraft.
-Secondly, on the night of the raid, Elizabeth Bathory was taken into custody along with her four accomplices.
-Elizabeth had accused two reverends and one pastor for the reason of her arrest, after a long conversation where Bathory attempted to blame her accomplices for the dead bodies being found.
-She added this statement after Pastor Barosius had asked her why she did not stop her accomplices from committing the tortures and murders.
-She said, "I did it ...
-Because even I myself was afraid of them".
-This statement was confessed by Bathory herself and was not done under torture.